 Note: CLICK HERE for the current class schedule and room assignments.

 The curriculum we use in our Sunday School classes is called Whirl!.
 Everyone studies the same Bible focus text in an age-appropriate way.

 Bucket Brigade: The third Sunday of every month children pass buckets through the congregation at the 11:00am worship service collecting money for church hunger relief missions.
 One of the missions the bucket money supports is World Vision International.
-The children adopted a 10-year-old Kenyan boy named Njoroge Peterson through World Vision five years ago.
+The children adopted a 10-year-old Kenyan boy named Njoroge Peterson through World Vision six years ago.
 The children often write to Njorge and send him little surprise packages.
 The children love to receive their special mail back from Africa!